Best drivers 2020

 Review: Callaway Epic Flash driver £499

-Granted, most golfers will be seduced by the newer model, but in reality the still-on-sale Epic Flash is still a fantastic driver and it's still available to buy.
+Granted, most golfers will be seduced by the newer model, but in reality the Callaway Epic Flash is still a fantastic driver and it's still available to buy.

-Our data has it giving up five yards to the Mavrik, which is pretty much what most golfers would expect of the latest model.
-Flash comes into its own when you need to dial in a personal ball flight shape, which you can’t do with the Mavrik as it has no movable sole weight.
+Our data has the Callaway Epic Flash giving up five yards to the Mavrik, which is pretty much what most golfers would expect of the latest model.
+But the Callaway Epic Flash comes into its own with adjustability when you need to dial in a personal ball flight shape, which you can’t do with the Callaway Mavrik as it has no movable sole weight.

 Review: Srixon Z785 driver £349

-The Z785 has ended up in more Tour pro’s hands (like Graeme McDowell’s) than any previous Srixon driver, and it's easy to see why.
+The Srixon Z785 driver has ended up in more Tour pros' hands (like Graeme McDowell’s) than any previous Srixon driver, and it's easy to see why.
 The Srixon Z785 sits beautifully, has a lovely simple look, sounds really crisp and will set you back less than most of the competition.

-All in a really solid driver for very sensible money.
-Like the Ping (G410) and Titleist (TS) drivers the Z785 is scheduled for an update in 2020.
+The Srixon Z785 is really solid driver available for very sensible money.
+Like the Ping G410 and Titleist TS drivers, the Srixon Z785 is scheduled for an update in 2020.

 Review: Callaway Mavrik Max driver £469

-The head is much wider and rounder than the TaylorMade, which aerodynamically slows it down a little against the standard Mavrik.
-But if you’re prone to spraying shots around the face, Max is a seriously good option for preserving ball speed and carry.
+The head is much wider and rounder than the TaylorMade SIM, which aerodynamically slows it down a little against the standard Mavrik.
+But if you’re prone to spraying shots around the face, the Callaway Max is a seriously good option for preserving ball speed and carry on mishits.

 Review: TaylorMade SIM Max D driver £449

-If we gave out awards for the best looking driver, SIM would win hands down – and that doesn’t change when it comes to the draw model.
-The Max D is a cracker.
-We love how it’s been tailored to suit its intended audience with a bigger face etc.
+If we gave out awards for the best looking driver, the TaylorMade SIM would win hands down – and that doesn’t change when it comes to the draw model.
+The TaylorMade SIM Max D is a cracker, and we love how it’s been tailored to suit its intended audience with a bigger face than the standard TaylorMade SIM.

-TaylorMade has made several draw drivers now, but in our opinion SIM Max D is the best.
+TaylorMade has made several draw drivers now, but in our opinion SIM Max D is their best yet.
 The whole package – carbon crown, Twist Face, Speed Injection (which puts every driver face on the edge of the rules) and now a full-on aero package – along with an excellent stock shaft and grip – make it an absolute top performer for club golfers in 2020.

 It’s worth mentioning the new softer rubber Golf Pride Z-Grip; it feels wonderful and offers excellent traction.